English

 • Promotion of reading through teachers reading out loud regularly to their class

-• Pupils in EYFS and KS1 (plus pupils in KS2 who require catch-up) to have daily phonics sessions, following Read, Write Inc
+• Pupils in EYFS and KS1 to have daily phonics sessions, following Read, Write Inc

-• Years 3-6, use the Read, Write Inc spelling scheme, delivering daily sessions.
+• Years 3-6, use the Pathways To Spell spelling programme.

-• Whole class and guided reading sessions (from year 2 onwards) using Cracking Comprehension and ORT Project X Origins.
+• Whole class and guided reading sessions (from year 1 onwards) using Pathways to Read

 • Pupils to discuss and to present their ideas to each other by talking, being able to elaborate and explain themselves clearly, make presentations and participate in debates